 A seriously sprained ankle can also result in permanent nerve damage.
 This can leave the victim with a loss of feeling, or numbness in their foot or toes either in the long-term or in the worst cases, permanently.
 As can be seen from the graph below, a sprain is by far the most common ankle injury:

 If you have been diagnosed with a sprained ankle that was caused by an accident that a third party was responsible for, you could be able to claim compensation.
-Call Accident Claims UK on the number at the bottom of this page to find out how we can help you do this.
-We can talk through your claim with you and give you an indication of the typical ankle injury settlement amounts you might be able to claim.
+Call Accident Claims UK on the number at the top or bottom of this page to find out how we can help you do this.

 Why Are Sprained Ankles So Prevalent?